-When single dryer venting is used the length of the duct work from the dryer to the outside exhaust outlet should not exceed twenty 15 feet (4.57 meters).
-The minimum diameter of this duct work must be at least 8-inches (20.32 cm).
-In the case of multiple (common) dryer venting, the distance from the last dryer to the outside exhaust outlet should not exceed twenty 15 feet (4.57 meters).
-The shape of the duct work is not so critical so long as the minimum cross-sectional area is provided.
+When single dryer venting is used the length of the duct work from the dryer to the outside exhaust outlet should not exceed twenty (20) feet.
+The minimum diameter of this duct work must be at least 12- inches (even though the dryer exhaust duct for gas and electric units is only 8-inches).
+In the case of multiple (common) dryer venting, the distance from the last dryer to the outside exhaust outlet should not exceed twenty (20) feet.
+The shape of the duct work is not so critical so long as the minimum cross sectional area is provided.
 It is suggested that the use of 90° turns be avoided; use 30° and/or 45° bends instead.
 The radius of the elbows should preferably be 1-1/2 times the diameter of the duct.
 ALL duct work should be smooth inside with no projections from sheet metal screws or other obstructions which will collect lint.
 When adding ducts, the duct to be added should overlap the duct to which it is to be connected.
 ALL duct work joints must be taped to prevent moisture and lint from escaping into the building.
 Inspection door should be installed at strategic points in the exhaust duct work for periodic inspection and clean-out of lint from the duct work.

-IMPORTANT: Exhaust back pressure measured by a manometer in the exhaust duct should not exceed 0.3 inches of water column (.74 millibars).
+IMPORTANT: Exhaust back pressure measured by a manometer in the exhaust duct should not exceed 0.3 inches of water column.